The Best Old Fashioned Bakery Style Bran Muffins

 You will make the batter and then refrigerate it for at least 12 hours or up to 72 hours.
 No need to preheat oven yet.

-Measure four cups or one quart of buttermilk into a medium sized bowl, add eggs and whisk together.
+Measure four cups or one quart of buttermilk into a medium sized bowl.
+Whisk together the eggs and buttermilk to create the wet mixture.
 Set aside.

 Measure 1 cup vegetable shortening into large bowl.
 Boil water.
 Pour 2 cups of boiling water over shortening, whisk until shortening is melted.